 Prior to the promotion, Kyle and I were directed to one of the labs by Kunsel, where we were introduced to one Professor Hojo, who was identified as the creator of the “Jenova cells [used] to create SOLDIERS,” which didn’t mean much to me at the time, and arguably wouldn’t for the duration of Crisis Core, since “Jenova cells” are an element of FFVII and has no reason to be explained in the prequel.
 Actually, I’m not entirely sure how Kunsel knows about them?
 While Hojo was introduced to us in a text sequence, later in the game he would be voiced by Paul Eiding, who had the role since Dirge of Cerberus.
 Eiding is both voice actor and screen actor, with a career going back to 1980.
 Most gaming fans will know Eiding as the voice of Colonel Roy Cambell from Metal Gear Solid.
 You know: he of “Snake?
 Snake??
 Snaaaaaaake!”
 Younger fans might also know him from Ben 10 and its successor series, where he voiced Ben’s grandfather, Max.

 Hojo didn’t so much as look at us during our first encounter, Instead, he ordered us into a VR simulation against low-level enemies, only to see us wipe them out.
-Since he hadn’t looked at us during the intro, Hojo had mistaken us for some random scientist, and was now convinced his simulations were broken somehow before finally learning that Zack was SOLDIER.
+Since he hadn’t looked at us during the intro, Hojo had mistaken us for some random scientist or other employee, and was now convinced his simulations were broken somehow before finally learning that Zack was SOLDIER.
 At this point, Hojo turned into a straight-up cackling villain and tried to get revenge by calling up a simulation of the Behemoth from the tutorial.
-Unfortunately, even this upgrade didn’t help: we were so overpowered that even the Behemoth hologram seemed busted and underpowered!
+Unfortunately, even this upgrade didn’t help: we were so high-levelled and well-equipped that even the Behemoth hologram seemed busted and underpowered!
 One of the weirdest elements of this scene was the way that Hojo kept acting like a human’s never been put in this simulator before, even though you were clearly using the thing in the tutorial?
 I think the game meant to say something like “these programs,” rather than “the simulator,” because the game has already and will go on to imply that this simulator is used by SOLDIERs on the regular.

-Heading into town for the hell of it, we gathered up a few new sidequests, including one involving a SOLDIER 3rd class pawning off his missions on us but starting to see Zack as a mentor as you cleared the missions.
+Heading into town for the hell of it, we gathered up a few new sidequests, including one involving a SOLDIER 3rd class pawning off his missions on us, but starting to see Zack as a mentor as you cleared the missions.
 We also learned that a lot of people hated Shinra in town, including a man who mentioned raids occurring between Midgar and the nearby town of Kalm.
 He mentioned a prophecy that alluded to future events from FFVII, and maybe it’s for the best that I don’t remember the specifics, lest I puncture the thin film that encircles this blog, vaguely resembling a spoiler policy.
 We also met up with some women in town who ran Genesis and Angeal’s fan clubs, to see how they were doing after the news of their heroes’ deaths.
 I’m afraid the answer to that is… not well.

 In other side-mission news, we refought Bahamut in a simulation, and won the Odin materia from a “Hungry,” which was a monster that you can just tell was named during the original, often terrible FFVII localization.
 “Should I fight it?”
 I asked Kyle, as I slashed the monster repeatedly in the back.
 “Why not?” he asked.
 “Well, it’s hungry, so maybe I’m supposed to be feeding it?”